michielvandijk/mapspamc/index.md

 to determine the spatial constraints.
 The availability of data strongly affects the structure of the model, how it will be solved and how long it takes to solve.
 We highly recommend to start collecting input data before running the model.
-The articles in the Preparation section gives an overview of the [input data](articles/input_data.html) that is requited by the package and show were to download several [country applications](articles/country_examples.html), which can be used as an example to work )
+The articles in the Preparation section give an overview of the [input data](articles/input_data.html) that are required by the package and show were to download several [country examples](articles/country_examples.html).

 ## Run `mapspamc`